angular-google-chart/angular-google-chart/_docs/1.0.0-beta.1/providers/agcLibraryLoaderProvider.md

 ---
 layout: docs
 category: Providers
-title: agcLibraryLoader
+title: agcLibraryLoaderProvider
 version: 1.0.0-beta.1
-latest: true
+latest: false
 ---

-This provider effectively replaces the `googleChartApiPromise` service used in previous versions.
-It was replaced to provide a provider interface for configuring the Google Visualization API loader process.
+This provider configures a service that effectively replaces the `googleChartApiPromise` service used in previous versions.
+It was replaced to provide an interface for configuring the Google Visualization API loader process.

-Uses angular injector for find loader implementations by the name pattern:
+It uses the angular injector to find a loader implementation by the name pattern:

 <p><code>"agc" + loaderName + "Loader"</code></p>